asmaa3107/cozy-cuisines/README.md

 # cozy-cuisines
-angular app to collect of best cuisines all around the world
+angular app to collect best of cuisines from all over the world